EJMK18/FEM-FAQ/README.md

-# Frontend Mentor - Blog preview card solution
+# Frontend Mentor - FAQs solution

 This is a solution to the [FAQs challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-wyfFdeBwBz).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.